Omolabake94/CyberSecurity_Bootcamp/HW_13/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly __efficient__, in addition to restricting __traffic__ to the network.
-- What aspect of security do load balancers protect? __Load balancers help to evenly distribute network traffic to prevent failure caused by overloading a particular resource.
+- __Load balancers help to evenly distribute network traffic to prevent failure caused by overloading a particular resource.
 This improves the performance and availability of applications, websites, databases, and other computing resources__
-- What is the advantage of a jump box? __A Jump box serves as gateway for access to infrastructure which reduces the size of any potential attack. it is also used to maintain tools for systems__
+- __A Jump box serves as gateway for access to infrastructure which reduces the size of any potential attack. it is also used to maintain tools for systems__

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __Logs__ and system __metrics__.